 Foreign National: Any prospective faculty or staff member who is not a United States citizen, United States National, Lawful Permanent Resident ("green card" holder), Asylee, Refugee, or Temporary Resident under the 1986 amnesty program at the time of their appointment.

-Immigrant Visa Green Card: serves as proof that its holder is a lawful pe1manent resident with pennission to reside in the United States and, if they choose, may work in any position with any United States employer for no set time limit.
+Immigrant Visa Green Card: serves as proof that its holder is a lawful permanent resident with permission to reside in the United States and, if they choose, may work in any position with any United States employer for no set time limit.

-H-1B Status: is a temporary, Nonimmigrant Visa Status, which is employer-sponsored and employerspecific.
+H-1B Status: is a temporary, Nonimmigrant Visa Status, which is employer-sponsored and employer-specific.
 This means that it is a petition signed and submitted by a United States employer on behalf of a foreign worker.
-A person in H-IB status is authorized to work only for the petitioning employer.
-In general, foreign workers can be granted up to six years (2 cycles of 3 years) of H-IB status, although this period can sometimes be extended under certain circumstances.
+A person in H-lB status is authorized to work only for the petitioning employer.
+In general, foreign workers can be granted up to six years (2 cycles of 3 years) of H-lB status, although this period can sometimes be extended under certain circumstances.